Who is Commons Speaker John Bercow?

 In 2015, with Labour's support, he survived after a proposed rule change that was seen as an attempt to oust him by the Tory government.

-Mr Bercow has said he wants to make the House of Commons look "marginally less stuffy and forbidding".
+Mr Bercow has said one of his key aims was to make the House of Commons look "marginally less stuffy and forbidding".

 This didn't go down too well with some MPs, who said this could undermine Parliament's standing, and ignored tradition.